Compressing data with the SChunk class

 !ls -lh myfile.b2frame

-So, while we have added 100 chunks of 10 MB each, the data size of the frame on-disk is a little above 10 MB.
+So, while we have added 100 chunks of 10 MB (uncompressed) each, the data size of the frame on-disk is quite a bit less.
 This is how compression is helping you to use less resources.

 [153]: